-We provide not only materials that you can use immediately with children and families, but also training templates and action planning guides that you can use to get afterschool program staff on board, organized, and excited to promote healthy practices and policies.
+We provide not only materials that you can use immediately with children and families, but also training templates and action planning guides to get afterschool program staff on board, organized, and excited to promote healthy practices and policies.

-OSNAP Glossary of Terms: Key OSNAP terms and their definitions.
+OSNAP glossary of terms: Key OSNAP terms and their definitions

-OSNAP Facilitator Train-the-Trainer Module: A train-the-trainer style PowerPoint presentation designed as a one-day session to train Facilitators who will lead OSNAP Learning Communities.
+OSNAP Facilitator Train-the-Trainer Module: A train-the-trainer style PowerPoint presentation designed as a one-day session to train facilitators who will lead OSNAP Learning Communities

-Join afterschool and out-of-school time programs from across the country to improve children’s physical activity, nutrition, and screen time habits in your program!
+Join afterschool and out-of-school-time programs from across the country to improve children’s physical activity, nutrition, and screen time habits in your program!

-If you would prefer to do this offline, then click here for PDF versions of the Practice Assessment Areas for Improvement and the Policy Assessment Areas for Improvement.
+If you would prefer to do your planning offline, following are links for printable PDF versions of: the Practice Assessment Areas for Improvement and the Policy Assessment Areas for Improvement.
 These two tools will help you create a report if you are using paper versions of the practice and policy assessments.

 Many of the best ideas for increasing physical activity, improving nutrition, and reducing screen time come from staff at other programs.
-The OSNAP Initiative follows a collaborative learning model, bringing together staff from different afterschool sites to share with and learn from one another.
+The OSNAP initiative follows a collaborative learning model, bringing together staff from different afterschool sites to share with and learn from one another.
 Meetings between program sites are called Learning Collaboratives and are facilitated by an OSNAP Coordinator.
 OSNAP is designed to have three Learning Collaboratives over the course of one year.

 In the OSNAP Learning Collaborative sessions, participants learn background information and skills to promote physical activity and healthful foods/beverages; have opportunities to share barriers, strategies, and successes; and develop and refine action plans in program teams.

 This section provides practitioners with the steps necessary to create clear, concise, and transparent guidelines that become written policy.
 Policy can often become the framework and the lever by which change comes to fruition.